pytorch/pytorch/aten/src/ATen/native/README.md

 setting devices.

-However, in some cases, setting the device is unnecessary, because, e.g., you call a function already manages device guard setting, or you're a function that simply does not interact with any devices.
+However, in some cases, setting the device is unnecessary, because, e.g., you call a function which already manages device guard settings, or you're declaring a function that simply does not interact with any devices.
 In that case, code generation of the device guard can be disabled by adding `device_guard: False` to your function definition.